Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Theoretical Framework

-and $X$ is an indeterminate.
-This shows that the output of a neuron $i$ in a layer $l$ is the result of the summation of $N_{l-1}K_l$ distinct polynomials, and that the layer consists of $N_lN_{l-1}K_l$ distinct polynomials.
-In the general case of an NDPNN, the number of polynomials in a layer $l$ would be $N_lN_{l-1}$ multiplied by the receptive field of that layer.
-Algorithm \ref{alg:degree_reduction} describes the process of compressing an NDPNN by means of layer-wise polynomial degree reduction. $F$ represents the trained model which takes as input samples from a given training set $T$ and processes them into an output.
-Note that given a model $F$, one can access the output of its layer $l$ by using $F_l$.
-The algorithm needs a performance evaluation function $\epsilon$ which takes a model, a dataset and its labels $T_{true}$ as input and needs a reduction tolerance $\epsilon_{0}$ which stops the algorithm when the performance evaluation of the reduced model is below $\epsilon_{0}$. $\epsilon$ can be any performance evaluation metric which outputs a higher score when the performance of the model is better, such as the accuracy.
+$F$ represents an NDPNN model pre-trained on a given training set $T$ such that $F(T)$ is the output of $F$ given $T$.
+Note that given an NPDNN model $F$, one can access the output of its layer $l$ by using $F_l$.
+The objective is to create another NDPNN model by reducing the polynomials of each layer of the pre-trained NDPNN model $F$ to the lowest possible polynomial degree such that the reduced model is faster, has less parameters, and performs as well as the pre-trained NDPNN model $F$ within a certain tolerance on the training set.
+In fact, this process is similar to decision tree pruning \cite{theoretical:pruning} in that it aims to reduce the complexity of the model without reducing its predictive capacity.
+To achieve that, we use the fact that, a pre-trained model will always output values in a certain interval on the training set, and that any polynomial of a given degree can be well-approximated by a polynomial of a lower degree on a symmetric interval using the polynomial degree reduction formula in \cite{intro:reduction}.
+The algorithm needs a performance evaluation function $\epsilon$ which takes a model, a dataset and its labels $T_{true}$ as input and needs a reduction tolerance $\epsilon_{0}$ which stops the algorithm when the performance evaluation of the reduced model is below $\epsilon_{0}$. $\epsilon$ can be any performance evaluation metric which outputs a higher score when the performance of the model is better, such as the accuracy or the negative mean squared error.
 The algorithm starts by initializing the reduction of each layer $R$ to $0$ and by determining the smallest symmetric interval $[-A_l,A_l]$ where the values of the input of each layer $l$ are bounded.
-Then, it goes through each layer $l'$, it creates a copy $\tilde{F}$ of the initial model $F$, and reduces every layer's degree $D_l$ of the copy $\tilde{F}$ by the last degree reduced $R$ on the symmetric interval $[-A_l,A_l]$, except for layer $l'$ which has its degree reduced by $R+1$ on the symmetric interval $[-A_{l'},A_{l'}]$ as expressed by the instruction $\tilde{D}_l\gets D_l-\left(R_{l}+\mathds{1}_{\{l'\}}(l)\right)$ where $\mathds{1}$ is the indicator function.
-The weights of each layer of the initial model copy $\tilde{F}$ are therefore replaced during this process by reduced weights calculated via the polynomial degree reduction formula.
+Then, it goes through each layer $l'$, it creates a copy $\tilde{F}$ of the initial model $F$, and reduces every layer's degree $D_l$ of the copy $\tilde{F}$ by the last degree reduced $R$ on the symmetric interval $[-A_l,A_l]$, except for layer $l'$ which has its degree reduced by $R_{l'}+1$ on the symmetric interval $[-A_{l'},A_{l'}]$ as expressed by the instruction $\tilde{D}_l\gets D_l-\left(R_{l}+\mathds{1}_{\{l'\}}(l)\right)$ where $\mathds{1}$ is the indicator function.
+The weights of each layer of the initial model copy $\tilde{F}$ are therefore replaced during this process by reduced weights calculated via the polynomial degree reduction formula \cite{intro:reduction}.
 If a layer $l'$ has been reduced to the degree $1$, the algorithm does not attempt to reduce it further and ignores it by assigning a nil performance $P_{l'}=0$.
 It then evaluates the copy $\tilde{F}$ using the performance evaluation function $\epsilon$ and stores the score $P_{l'}$ in a list.
 After performing these steps for every layer $l'$ in the model, the algorithm determines the layer $\tilde{l}$ whose reduction impacted the performance of the model the least and increases its reduction $R_{\tilde{l}}$ by 1.
 These steps are repeated until all the layers are reduced to a degree of $1$ or until the best performance of the current reduction is below $\epsilon_{0}$.
 Following that, the algorithm creates a final copy $\tilde{F}$ of the model $F$ and reduces the degree of each layer $l$ according to the reduction limit $R_l$ determined in the previous steps.
 The algorithm then returns the most reduced model within the limit of $\epsilon_{0}$.
+Although the algorithm is computationally demanding, it allows the minimization of the polynomial degrees of every layer of a pre-trained NDPNN model with little to no loss in its prediction performance.
+This has the advantage of creating NDPNN models that solve highly complex tasks for a relatively low computational and spatial cost, which may prove necessary for the deployment in memory/compute-bound environments such as embedded systems.